Garrett Mitchell Player Props: Brewers vs. Padres

 Garrett Mitchell At The Plate

-- Mitchell has 12 hits, which leads Milwaukee hitters this season, while batting .279 with five extra-base hits.
+- Mitchell is hitting .279 with a double, a triple, three home runs and three walks.

-- Among the qualified hitters in MLB, his batting average ranks 77th, his on-base percentage ranks 113th, and he is 37th in the league in slugging.
+- Among the qualified hitters, he ranks 73rd in batting average, while his on-base percentage ranks 109th and he is 36th in slugging.

-- In 12 games played this year, he has gone deep in two of them.
+- He has hit a long ball in two of 12 games played this year, and in 6.5% of his plate appearances.

-- In four games this year (33.3%), Mitchell has picked up an RBI, including two games with multiple runs batted in.
+- Mitchell has driven in a run in four games this year (33.3%), including two games with multiple runs batted in.

 - He has scored in five of 12 games (41.7%), including multiple runs twice.